 Changes in PI/PD or key personnel;

+Disengagement from the project for more than three (3) months or a 25% reduction in time devoted to the project by the PI/PD;

-Transfer of award ther changes.
+Transfer of award;

+Changes in the approved cost sharing Budget;

+Transfer of funds budgeted for participant support costs to other categories of expense;

+The adding or removing of capital equipment;

+The adding or removing of a subaward; or

+Other changes as required per the award.

-If there are changes needed to a Sponsored Project award or Budget, the PI/PD must submit a request to Grants and Contracts Administration (GCA) for review.
+If there are changes needed to a Sponsored Project award or Budget, the PI/PD must submit a request to University Grants and Contracts Administration (GCA) for review.

+Prior federal agency approval may be required prior to final Budget Revision for certain changes such as, but not limited to, award reduction/de-obligations, need for additional federal funds, carry-forward of funds, and cost share reductions pursuant to 2 CFR 200 subpart E – Cost Principals and 2 CFR § 200.308 – Revision of Budget and Program Plans.

-GCA is responsible for reviewing requests for revisions in accordance with University policy, sponsors terms and conditions, and federal requirements and and then forward to ingthethe the Office of Research Assurance and Sponsored Programs (ORASP) A.
+GCA is responsible for reviewing requests for revisions in accordance with SDBOR and University policy, applicable law, federal or non-federal requirements, and sponsor’s terms and conditions; then, GCA will forward requests to the Authorized Official for approval.

-If sponsor approval or notification is required, submitting the official request or notification to the sponsor.
+If sponsor approval or notification is required, GCA or the Authorized Official will submit the official request or notification to the sponsor.

-In addition to the above, there may be sponsor-specific program or budget-related requirements.
-Requests and approvals must conform to sponsor-specific requirements, such as specific forms or format, or the use of a particular submission portal.
+Requests and approvals must also conform to sponsor-specific requirements, such as specific forms or format, or the use of a particular submission portal.

-If sponsor approval is not required, ORASP will institutionally approve and GCA will process changes and notify the PI/PD.
+If sponsor approval is not required, GCA will process changes and notify the PI/PD.

-Changes must not be implemented on a Sponsored Project until they have been reviewed and approved in accordance with this policy.
+Changes may not be implemented to a Sponsored Project until they have been reviewed and approved in accordance with this policy.

 Failure to obtain Prior Approval, where applicable, may result in the disallowance of costs on this basis alone.

-All proposed costs in the revised Budget must be allowable, allocable, and reasonable, in accordance with University Policy 5:32.
-Requests that do not comply with this requirement will be denied.
-The revised Budget must also take into account any changes in F&A that may occur as a result of the revision.
+All proposed costs in the revised Budget must be allowable, allocable, and reasonable, and in accordance with University Policy 5:32 and sponsor guidelines.
+Requests that do not comply with these requirements will be denied.
+The revised Budget must also include any changes in F&A Costs, as defined in University Policy 5:32, that may occur as a result of the revision.

-Budget Revisions for less than 10% of the total award are exempt from this policy, unless required by the sponsor.
+Budget Revisions for less than 10% of the total award are exempt from this policy, unless required by the sponsor or controlling policies and laws.

 Procedures

-The PI/PD will identify the need to revise the Sponsored Project award or Budget and , communicate the need with GCA, and provide supporting documents and justification to GCA, as necessary.
+The PI/PD will identify the need and justification to revise the Sponsored Project award or Budget and will communicate to GCA.
+The PI/PD will provide supporting documents to GCA.

-GCA will provide assistance to the PI/PD on sponsor specific terms and conditions and will review the request for compliance with sponsor terms and conditions, federal requirements, University policies.
+GCA will provide assistance to the PI/PD and will review the request for compliance with SDBOR and University policies, applicable laws, federal or non-federal requirements, and sponsor terms and conditions.